 She contributes to Proskauer’s Privacy Law Blog and Blockchain and the Law Blog and maintains the State Privacy Laws and Privacy and Commercial Communications chapters of the Proskauer on Privacy treatise.
 She is a member of the International Association of Privacy Professionals ("IAPP") and is accredited by IAPP as a certified information privacy professional (CIPP).

-Tiffany earned a J.D. from Harvard Law School and a B.A. from Stanford University.
+Tiffany earned a J.D. from Harvard Law School and a B.A. in English and Studio Art from Stanford University.
 Before law school, she worked as a legal assistant at Google’s legal department in Mountain View, California.
 While in law school, she interned at the Arts Law Centre of Australia and conducted research on German data protection law at the Alexander von Humboldt Institute for Internet and Society in Berlin, Germany.